Averroes Ai Automated Visual inspection software

 What is a 2D Vision System?

-2D vision systems capture flat images using contrast, color, brightness, and pattern analysis.
+A 2D machine vision system captures flat images using contrast, color, brightness, and pattern analysis.

 What is a 3D Vision System?

-3D vision systems collect volumetric data using technologies like stereo vision, laser triangulation, or structured light.
+3D vision inspection systems collect volumetric data using technologies like stereo vision, laser triangulation, or structured light.

 Feature 2D Vision 3D Vision